Grange Park, Wetherby: Clubhouse

 The original clubhouse was similar in appearance to the current one and took a single-storey form.
 It originally opened with two bars (a club room and a best room with a bar counter that ran between the two), a kitchen, four dressing rooms (two cricket, two rugby) and players' showers.
 It was later extended to provide a third rugby dressing room, somewhat larger than the others.
 A veranda was added later.
 Despite several plans to modernise and extend it, it was demolished in 2012.

 The current clubhouse also takes a single storey form and is similar in layout and appearance to its predecessor.
 The bar area is larger than that of the former clubhouse (although compromises only one room, compared to the formers two), as are the dressing rooms.
 Unlike the former facilities, it offers separate dressing facilities for match officials.
 To the rear it has a recessed veranda, rather than the protruding one that was a later addition to the former clubhouse.

 The bowling club has a separate wooden pavilion adjacent to its greens, towards the opposite side of the car park from the main clubhouse.

+In 2024, co-owner Angela Wood of the Wetherby club stated, "We’re a bit more rough and ready but it's inclusive and we’'e trying to build a community."